Boettcher-Lab/cPrime/README.md

 # 🧬 cPRIME
-We introduce cPRIME (prime editing with cDNA readout), a scalable method for assessing variant effects on RNA metabolism. cPRIME employs prime editing to insert genetic variants into their endogenous genomic locus, and quantifies changes in RNA abundance by comparing editing frequencies between genomic DNA and complementary DNA.
+We introduce cPRIME (prime editing with cDNA readout), a scalable method for assessing variant effects at RNA level. cPRIME uses prime editing to insert genetic variants into endogenous genomic loci, followed by the quantification of changes in variant frequencies at RNA (cDNA) and genomic DNA (gDNA) level. cPRIME provides a platform for studying the post-transcriptional consequences of genetic variants in their genomic context and establishes a framework for the functional interpretation of RNA-altering variants in cancer and other diseases.

-This repository contains code to reproduce results of our publication "cPRIME enables the systematic mapping of genetic variant effects on RNA metabolism".
+This repository contains code to reproduce results of our publication "cPRIME enables endogenous mapping of genetic variant effects at RNA level".

 ## ⭐ Highlights
 - scripts to compute synonymous marker variants